 Cuba is a country lying on the glittering water of the Caribbean Sea.
 Even though you may find a tense relationship between Cuba and America, the attraction of this mysterious country is irresistible.

-Cuban has the mixing breath of both the vintage and modern so does their cuisine.
+Just like the country itself, Cuban cuisine is a mixture of both vintage and modern.
 You may crush on some ingredients or cooking processes that seem strange to you.

 Suppose you want to blow a half tradition and half modern air to your menu.
 Let’s try the traditional Cuban dessert, and you will be mesmerized by its taste.